MrSadT/UE5-Interaction-system-for-multiplayer-via-GAS/README.md

 	...
 }
 ```
+Note:
-Note:    Change APlayer_Character_Base to your own name of character class
+	Change APlayer_Character_Base to your own name of character class
 	Change EAbilityInputID::IA_Interaction to your own enumerator for AbilitiesInputID or set int value.
 	IA_Interaction is InputAction with trigger seted to "Down"

 Interactable objects must implement IInteractable interface.
-Note: IInteractable::Interact(AActor* Instigator) executes onlu on server, so you must use RPC or replication
+Note: IInteractable::Interact(AActor* Instigator) executes only on server, so you must use RPC or replication

 ## Problems of this system:
-Interaction and outliling of interactable objects are not linked.
+*	Interaction and outliling of interactable objects are not linked.
 You can have an outline, but you cannot interact if ability isn`t granted.
-Prediction is not supported.
+*	Prediction is not supported.